Let’s stay in touch

 And it goes without saying that the ability to deliver a highly accurate and detailed depth map of an area is absolutely crucial in AR applications.
-With LiDAR the app developers could create an accurate depth map of the scene, speed up AR so it feels more seamless, even enable new AR app experiences, create features with the better object and room scanning — for example, improved AR shopping apps, home design tools, and better AR games.
+With LiDAR the app developers could create an accurate depth map of the scene, speed up AR so it feels more seamless, even enable new AR app experiences, and create features with better object and room scanning — for example, improved AR shopping apps, home design tools, and better AR games.

 AR systems that are far less sophisticated are often tied down by a single viewing angle.
-This means, features like depth – which require great lighting for accuracy – are easily thrown off by bad lighting, this being an unavoidable factor in the actual world.
+This means features like depth – which require great lighting for accuracy – are easily thrown off by bad lighting, this being an unavoidable factor in the actual world.

 LiDAR, on the other hand, can ensure a precise depth mapping almost immediately, irrespective of the settings.
-AR models can be built in any setting in this way, providing for more accurate depth perception and virtual object placing.
+AR models can be built in any setting in this way, providing for more accurate depth perception and virtual object placement.

 And LiDAR combined with the power of ARKit4 could prove to be phenomenal for augmented reality app development. experiences.